 In this blog I’ll share stories that inspire, make you think, cause concern and make you laugh.
 ENJOY.

-Thanks to our generous donors, we are thrilled to announce two winners of our Kindness Award, Sonia Su and Agha Haider.
-Both of them go above and beyond to help others and we’re blown away by their compassion, their selflessness, and their ability to get other people to share in their vision of helping those in need.
-Their acts of kindness have rippled out and touched thousands of lives.
+Thanks again to our generous donors, we are thrilled to announce two winners of our Kindness Award, Peter Mutabazi and Valerianne Hinkley.
+Both of them go above and beyond to help others and we’re blown away by their compassion and selflessness.
+Their acts of kindness have rippled out and touched the lives of so many.
 They’re incredible and we’re so proud to have them as part of our MKRO family.

 “Our attempt to subordinate all of nature to human use — has led us to the brink of collapse of the Earth’s life support systems”— Judi Bari, forest activist”

 Yet, as we’re coming up on Earth Day, this is not the time to be pessimistic, it’s a time for hope.
 Hope inspires us to take action and our actions ripple out, inspire others, and before you know it, we’ve created a wave of action.

 News around the world has been particularly disturbing and stressful so now’s a good time to hear about people who make our world better with their kindness.
 We hear too much from the extreme voices in the news and social media, but they don’t represent us.
 Today I’m sharing with you a few nominations we’ve gotten of people who inspire us with their kind hearts.
 I wish we could give all of them Matt’s Kindness Awards, they so deserve it.